 Latest Update from DC Office Leh (January -2022).

 All our Domestic tourists are hereby informed that there will be no further need of verifying the payment contribution slip at the DM office.
-Tourists can visit the areas directly after online payment and the payment slip in form of pdf or hardcopy (whichever convenient) will be checked only at respective check posts.
-(This Facility is only applicable for Indian Citizens)
+Tourists can visit the areas directly after online payment and the payment slip in form of pdf or hardcopy (whichever is convenient) will be checked only at respective check posts.
+(This Facility is only applicable to Indian Citizens)

 But still If due to any technical error, the online facility is not available, you can also apply for the permit offline at the TIC or DC office, Leh by following some simple steps.

-Step 1: Visit the TIC or DC office with original & xerox copies of your identity proof, PAN Card / Aadhar card / Voter ID / Driving License / Passport / Voters ID.
+Step 1: Visit the TIC or DC office with original & xerox copies of your identity proof, PAN Card / Aadhar card / Voter ID / Driving License / Passport / Voter ID.
 Try to reach there by around 10:00 am, because during this time you will find the least rush and the process will be hassle-free.

-Step 2: After you reach there, you have to fill out the permit application form in order to get the approval for your inner line permits.
+Step 2: After you reach there, you have to fill out the permit application form in order to get approval for your inner line permits.
 In this form, you need to fill in your personal details & route details.
-If you are traveling in a group, You can apply for the permits for your entire group, for that you just need to fill in the required details of all group members in the permit application form, attaching the xerox copy of the ID proof of each & every member.
+If you are traveling in a group, You can apply for the permits for your entire group, for that you just need to fill in the required details of all group members in the permit application form, and attach the xerox copy of the ID proof of each & every member.

 The entire permit approval process may take somewhere around 30 minutes to 4 hours.
 Hence, it’s always advisable to reach early morning at the Leh TIC or DC office.
 During the peak season, when there is a rush of tourists, the permits are issued in two batches.
 First, in the morning and second, in the evening.
 Thus, if you apply it in the first batch, then you have the entire day for Leh local sightseeing.

 However, if you don’t want to do it by yourself, you can also hire a travel agent or ask your hotel owner to do so by paying some extra fees.